quanhua92/ansible-redis-sentinel/README.md

 1. Create 3 servers with public-key authentication
 2. Copy `vars.yml.example` to `vars.yml`.
 Replace `<YOUR_PASSWORD>` with a secured password
-3. Edit `inventory` filel and set the corresponding IP address for each server.
+3. Edit `inventory` file and set the corresponding IP address for each server.
 4. Run playbook `setup-redis-sentinel.yml`

     ```bash